kathcode/paramo/README.md

 ## UI styles

-This project uses [`styled-components`](https://www.styled-components.com/) to add additional styles to an specific components.
+This project uses [`Styled components`](https://www.styled-components.com/) to add additional styles to an specific components.